Restream/reindexer/sharding.md

 reindexer_tool --dsn cproto://127.0.0.1:7231/mydb -f mydb.rxdump
 ```

-In example above, if second cluster has different sharding configuration, than all the dumped data will be redistributed between new shards.
+In the example above, if the second cluster has a different sharding configuration, then all the dumped data will be redistributed among the new shards.

 More info about dump modes in reindexer_tool may be found [here](cpp_src/cmd/reindexer_tool/readme.md#dump-modes).